-While that deadline might seem like a long way off now, the 2019 tax filing deadline will be here in no time.
-It’s a good idea to get your 2018 return squared away now before your tax filing obligations start piling up.
+While that deadline might seem like a long way off now, the tax filing deadline will be here in no time.
+It’s a good idea to get any delinquent tax returns squared away now before your tax filing obligations start piling up.
 Start filing your taxes today using tax software from H&R Block and claim the refund you’re owed.

 If You Owe Tax